0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 There a few things to consider:<br/>
 1. A file may be truncated when opened , consequently by the time our filter's post create is invoked the initial state of the file is lost.<br/>
 2. A ransomware may initiate several writes using different byte offsets to modify different portions of the same file.<br/>

 Considering #1, we will monitor file opens that may truncate the file, indicated by a CreateDisposition value of ```FILE_SUPERSEDE``` , ```FILE_OVERWRITE``` or ```FILE_OVERWRITE_IF```.
 In such cases the initial state of the file is captured in pre create, otherwise it is captured when the first write occurs - in pre write.<br/>
-Considering #2 , the post modification state of the file is captured whenever whenever IRP_MJ_CLEANUP is sent.<br/>
-that is, whenever the last handle to a file object is closed (represents the usermode state), in contrast IRP_MJ_CLOSE is sent whenever the last reference is released from the file object (represents the system state). <br/>
+Considering #2 , the post modification state of the file is captured whenever ```IRP_MJ_CLEANUP ``` is sent.
+That is, whenever the last handle to a file object is closed (represents the usermode state).
+In contrast ```IRP_MJ_CLOSE ``` is sent whenever the last reference is released from the file object (represents the system state).
 Whenever I need a reminder of what's allowed in PostCleanup , I go to the FAT source code and look for the check it does.
 The following can be seen in the ```FatCheckIsOperationLegal``` :

 ```cpp
         //